 - Finally, you might consider going through the local toy store or walking around a playground and checking out what kind of games are popular.
 Many of them might give you a jump off point for creating ESL activities of your own.

-Great teaching resource English Language Games Digital Book for adults with 163 games and activities!
+Great teaching resource ESL Games and Activities for adults

 - Quick language games like Rivet, Relay Race, Brainstorm and all sorts of quick listening and speaking drills can be used with no preparation at all.
 These also allow you to review what you've just taught or vocabulary and grammar from previous lessons.